-There is security in having a job.
-This is especially the case if the job pays relatively well.
-However, someone once said that a ship, even though safe at the dock, is meant to test the perils at sea.
-Hence, if you have an adventurous or entrepreneurial streak, it is counterintuitive sitting behind a desk all day.
+There is security in having a job, especially if it pays relatively well.
+However, John Augustus Shedd once said: “A ship in harbor is safe, but that is not what ships are built for.”
+Hence, if you have an adventurous or entrepreneurial streak, sitting behind a desk all day is counterintuitive.
 In fact, the chances are that several years down the line, you will regret the opportunities you did not take.

-Reasons for getting a side hustle
+Four reasons for getting a side hustle

 “Good things happen to those who hustle.”

-It creates an opportunity to put your skills to work
+2. It creates an opportunity to put your skills to work

-It makes it easier to transition
+4. It makes it easier to transition

 Even if financial success is not your motivation for going solo, you may want to tow this path for other reasons.
-For instance, you may want the freedom and flexibility that comes with being your own boss.
+For instance, you may want the freedom and flexibility of being your own boss.
 You may be attracted to the idea that your income would totally be up to you.
 While self-employed, you can scale up your income.
 You would be unable to do this if you were in paid employment.
-It is easier to make the transition from paid employment to full-time self-employment if you had a side job from the start.
+It is easier to transition from paid employment to full-time self-employment if you had a side job from the start.

-Baby steps to start your side hustle
+Four baby steps to start your side hustle

 If this is your first time starting a side job, you may be unsure of where to start.
 Not to worry, Chris Guillebeau has all the answers.
 Guillebeau has quite the experience in the industry.
 He has helped quite many folks successfully kick off their side jobs.
 In his book, Side Hustle: From Idea to Income in 27 Days, he outlines steps to starting a successful side hustle.
 The steps are:

-Build an arsenal of ideas
+✅ Step 1: Build an arsenal of ideas

 Guillebeau suggests that you poach some ideas if you haven’t got one yourself.
 The chances are that you have a friend who really hasn’t committed to a side hustle they have been talking about for the longest time.
 Help them actualize their dreams by taking over their plans.
 If anything, they would be living their dreams vicariously through you.

-Select your best idea
+✅ Step 2: Select your best idea

-Prepare for liftoff
+✅ Step 3: Prepare for liftoff

 This is also another crucial point that Side Hustle elaborates on.
 Once you’ve decided on a gig, make plans to take off.
 If you want to start a freelance writing agency, check out how others are doing theirs.
 If you are looking to drive an Uber on weekends, make arrangements for how that will work.
 Assess the risks, strengths, and weaknesses of your proposed product or service.
-When you are certain that you are ready, then launch out.
+When you are confident that you are ready, then launch out.
 How about if you are never sure you are ready?
-Well, when you are ready, you would know.
+Well, when you are ready, you will know.

-Launch your idea to the right people
+✅ Step 4: Launch your idea to the right people